All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-In the Boot disk and local disks field, uncheck the checkbox labeled Delete boot disk when when instance is deleted.
+In the Boot disk and local disks field, uncheck the checkbox labeled Delete boot disk when instance is deleted.

 -